hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 If none of above, then it will be treated as a var name.
 However it should start with a alphabhetic char.

+Where ever int_var_or_value is mentioned wrt instructions, then it should represent a int variable or value.

-Where ever int_var_or_value is mentioned wrt instructions, then it should ideally represent a int variable or value.
-If it refers to a string or binary buffer entity, then logic will try to convert it into int value.
+Where ever ideally_int_var_or_value is mentioned wrt instructions, then it should ideally represent a int variable or value.
+However If it refers to a string or binary buffer entity, then logic will try to convert it into int value.

 Where ever str_var_or_value is mentioned wrt instructions, then it should ideally represent a string variable or value.
 If not, the logic will try to convert other types to equivalent string representation.